ramantv/rvt_ecommerce_backend/README.md

   - [Developer(s)](#developers)

 ## General info
 The application provides the back-end database functionality for an e-commerce website.
 It allows the user to create, read, update, or delete products, categories, and tags.
-This program would best be used with a front-end for an ecommerce website.
-This is using Object Relational Mapping (ORM).
+This app uses Object Relational Mapping (ORM) to map Javascript objects to Database models.

 ## User Story
 - GIVEN a functional Express.js API